scaceresg/devops-vprofile-deployments/README.md

-# Deploying a Java Application: Different Approaches
+# Deploying a Java Application using Different Approaches

 This project consists of building and deploying the VProfile web application, developed by [hkhcoder](https://github.com/devopshydclub/vprofile-project) using